 Cipriano de Valera (1532–1606), Amsterdam (The Netherlands), 1602.
 From the royal library of Maria Cristina (1858–1929), Queen of Spain, by the late-19th century.
 Alejandro Ganado (unknown), Argentina.
 Natalio Botana (1888–1941), Argentina.
 Private collection until 2009.
 Purchased by Andrew Stimer, private collector, Camarillo, California in 2009 until 2014.
 Privately purchased by Green Collection in 2014.

 Notes: The front free endpaper of the text features the royal bookplate of Maria Cristina of Spain and a call number.
 A handwritten note on the next page also records that this copy once belonged to the queen.
 In an undated, handwritten note in Spanish on the front free endpaper, two individuals named “Juana y Delia Borbón” (the name is partially illegible) give the book to an Alejandro Ganado.
 The front free endpaper also features a personalized “ex libris” stamp identifying the text as once belonging to the Natalio Botana, a controversial political journalist in Argentina.

 Johann Gutenberg, Mainz, Germany, ca. 1454.
-Jonathan Byrd’s Rare Books; Privately purchased by Green Collection in 2010; Donated to MOTB in 2012.
+Jonathan Byrd’s Rare Books, Goodyear, Arizona; Privately purchased by Green Collection in 2010; Donated to MOTB in 2012.

 The Museum Collections display a large number of items that demonstrate the impact of the Bible in people’s everyday lives.
 Many of those objects were produced in the United States.
 For unique items, such as letters or manuscripts, ownership history has been reviewed and documented to the fullest extent possible.
 Most items, however, come from private collections or book dealers, sources which have not historically kept provenance documentation on these everyday objects.
 This makes further research extremely difficult.